Following Ulrike Ottinger to the End of the World

 Ottinger was born in 1942, during World War II, in a moment of hastened deportations and gas chambers, to a Jewish mother and a gentile father.
 Her mother, along with thousands of others, had fled to the southern German border with the aim of passing into neutral Switzerland.
 By 1942, the border was closed; Ottinger and her mother survived because they were sheltered by her paternal grandmother.
 (Nazi anti-miscegenation laws prevented Ottinger’s parents from marrying.
 Her father, who had unsuccessfully attempted to avoid conscription by entering Switzerland, fought in the German army and returned to the family after the war.)

-For thousands who had fled the Nazis, Konstanz had been their last stop on German soil; after the collapse of the Reich, it was also where they began their journeys back to what remained of their lives, careers and families.
+For thousands who had fled the Nazis, Konstanz had been their last stop on German soil; after the collapse of the Reich, it was also where they began their journeys back to what remained of their lives.
 Small and ringed by mountains, Konstanz had avoided the worst of the Allied bombing; it was a cosmopolitan city, vivid with the scarred energy of survival.
 People passed through the Ottingers’ apartment: intellectuals, artists, theatre directors; sometimes, people the family had helped escape.
 Part of the French occupied zone until 1955, Konstanz was filled with troops from the French colonies in sub-Saharan Africa, the Maghreb and Indochina.
 At the officers’ casino, Ottinger’s parents took her to matinee screenings of French films.

 Ottinger’s father was a painter.
 During the 1920s, he had travelled around Africa as a sailor on the German East Africa line.
 He painted there, too: the ship’s decks and balustrades, a mural in the passenger dining room.
 This past October, I sat with Ottinger for several hours in the book-lined study of the Kreuzberg apartment where she has lived since the end of the 1970s.
 The room is filled with the large collection of African masks and fetishes that her father brought back from his travels.
 Ottinger grew up with these objects and the collection has been supplemented over the years by items – Central Asian textiles, Eastern European folk toys – brought back from her own extensive journeys.
 I confess (though not to her) to finding the masks and fetishes unsettling, partly due to their powerful presence but also because it’s difficult to disassociate such things, today, from conversations around repatriation, decolonization, Africa’s missing cultural heritage.
 Not that I suspect any of Ottinger’s objects to be ill-gotten.
 They are the product of a lifetime’s curiosity about, and engagement with, other cultures.